Strategic Keys to Preventing Spiritual Burnout, Backsliding and Deconstruction-

 Period.

-Okay, so, the only good thing that can be said about legalism is at its core legalism understands we can and do offend God with our spiritual flippancy and lack of attention to the things of God (Hebrews 2:1-3).
+Okay, so, all that being said, there is one good thing that can be said about legalism, at its core legalism understands we can and do offend God with our spiritual flippancy and lack of attention to the things of God (Hebrews 2:1-3).

 Fear of the Lord has become kind of old school and obsolete.